kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 model, just enough that the data is ready for the model to be trained on.
 That way I get a first benchmark early.
-Most of the time I use a tree based model, that lets me evaluate the relative feature importances of the columns among other metrics, that I look at.
+Most of the time I use a tree based model, that lets me evaluate the relative feature importances of the columns among other metrics that I look at.
 Only after this first iteration, will I think about if using custom fill values is likely to payoff in bettering the accuracy score, more than all the other preprocessing steps that could be added instead.